-Failure to meet deadlines or to comply with the requirements of sanctions of previous conduct incidents.
-Students found responsible for this violation may be placed on a probationary status, lose their deferred status, or be subject to fines.
+Failure to meet deadlines or to comply with the requirements or stipulations of sanctions of previous conduct incidents.
+Students found responsible for this violation may face sanctions including but not limited to being placed on a probationary status, losing their deferred status, or fines.